 Cats are very intelligent animals and need an interesting and inviting home environment to keep them happy and healthy.
 Here are our tips for creating a home your cat will love.

 Here's what your cat will need for a comfortable life in your home.

-- Cats can become ill living in cold or wet places.
-Provide a comfortable, dry, draught-free, clean and quiet place for your feline friend to rest.
+- Bed: provide a comfortable, dry, draught-free, clean and quiet place for your feline friend to rest.

-- Cats need to visit the toilet easily.
-Give regular access to a suitable toilet place, outside or a litter tray, kept separate to their eating and sleeping areas.
+- Toilet: cats need to visit the toilet easily.
+Give them regular access to a suitable toilet place, outside or a litter tray, kept separate from their eating and sleeping areas.

-- Cats are very intelligent - a bored cat is an unhappy cat.
-Make sure there are plenty of things to do with enough space to exercise, climb and play.
+- Toys and space to play: cats are very intelligent, and a bored cat is an unhappy cat.
+Make sure they have plenty of things to do, with enough space to exercise, climb and play.
 Indoor cats need more to keep them entertained.
-For more advice see: keeping cats indoors.

-- Cats are active, needing opportunities to run, jump and climb.
-They often feel safest when high so provide a suitable high place to climb and rest, e.g. shelves.
+- High places: cats are active and like to run, jump and climb.
+They often feel safest when high, so provide a suitable high place to climb and rest, e.g. shelves.

-- Cats are territorial so become very attached to their home and environment, If you are going away, try to find someone to care for your cat at home.
-If boarding, ease the move by taking familiar items along, e.g. your cat’s bed/toys.
+Cats are territorial, so they become very attached to their home and environment.
+If you're going away, try to find someone to care for your cat at home.
+If boarding, make things easier for your cat by taking their familiar things with them, such as their bed and toys.

-- Make sure cat carriers feel secure in transport, and introductions to new surroundings are gradual.
-Putting familiar smelling items in carriers and new environments can help them feel more comfortable.
+Make sure cat carriers feel secure in transport, and make their introduction to new surroundings gradual.
+As with boarding, putting familiar smelling items in their carrier can help them feel more comfortable.